Incorporating Tailwind CSS into Django 6

 $ python manage.py tailwind install

-If you see an output like this:
+If you see an output like the following:

 It looks like node.js and/or npm is not installed or cannot be found.